Luna-devv/Discord-RPC/README.md

 ## Install
 1. Install [Node.Js](https://nodejs.org/en/)
-2. Download the latest release from [here](https://github.com/MorrisSeemann/SaveDiscord_Rich-Presence) or an older Release (Not Supportet) from [here](https://github.com/MorrisSeemann/SaveDiscord_Rich-Presence/releases).
+2. Download the latest release from [here](https://github.com/Luna-devv/Discord-rpc)
 3. Unzip the Downloaded File.
 4. Windows: Use **start.cmd** to start | Linux: Use **start.sh** to start